 Authorizers are responsible for deciding if a request should be allowed or not.
 Options include HTTPS/TLS client certificate authentication, HTTP Basic Authentication, IP address restrictions or using a reverse proxy.
 For more information, see SignServer Authentication and Authorization.

 Signing requests are logged in the Worker Log and the configured Worker Logger handles selecting, formatting and storing the log fields.
 By default, logs are written to files but can also be configured to be written to the database (using the SecurityEventsWrokerLogger).

 An Accounter component can be implemented and configured to integrate with for example an external accounting or billing system.

-Easily submit files or data for signing using the available Client CLI / SignClient application, use a standard tool like cURL, a web browser or implement your own application using the Client HTTP Interface or Client Web Service interface.
+Easily submit files or data for signing using the available Client CLI / SignClient application, use a standard tool like cURL, a web browser or implement your own application using the Client HTTP Interface or Client Web Service (WS) interface.

 Plug-ins provide functionality allowing you to bring your own code and implement own functionality and workflows.

 Service Provider Interface (SPI) for creating new workers and components.